weetmuts/beak/README.md

 chunked directories, that would conflict on the remote storage.
 Beak will detect this and refuse to perform the backup, giving you a chance to rename the directories.

+Beak will not accept files or directories containing control characters, ie chars with values 1-31, and refuse to perform the backup, giving you a chance to rename the file/dir.

 ## Naming the chunky files

 As you now have seen, the chunk files have long names.
 Why is that?